“The beautiful thing about learning is nobody can take it away from you.” -B.B. King.

 By Melanie Lockwood Herman

-During “Deconstructing Delicious Dishes: An Insurance User’s Guide,” Scott R. Konrad, SVP and Not-for-Profit Practice Leaders at HUB International Limited, shared the acronym “DICE” as a tool for remembering 4 sections found in every insurance policy: Declarations, Insuring agreements, Conditions and Exclusions.
+During a prior Risk Summit session titled “Deconstructing Delicious Dishes: An Insurance User’s Guide,” Scott R. Konrad, SVP and Not-for-Profit Practice Leaders at HUB International Limited, shared the acronym “DICE” as a tool for remembering 4 sections found in every insurance policy: Declarations, Insuring agreements, Conditions, and Exclusions.
 At the end of his workshop, Scott urged attendees to approach reading an insurance policy as they would a treasure hunt.
 His “Great Insurance Treasure Hunt” tips included:

 - Start by scanning the whole policy